yanghengtang/tp/docs/DeveloperGuide.md

 **Step 1**: The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 **Step 2**: The user inputs `delete_tag_d 2 t\Orthopaedic`  to delete a doctor's specialisation from MediConnect.
-The `delete_tag_d` command calls `DeleteSpecialisationCommandParser#parse(String)` which parses the index argument which is the index of the doctor to delete
+The `delete_tag_d` command calls `DeleteSpecialisationCommandParser#parse(String)` which returns the index of the doctor to modify.
-A new `DeleteSpecialisationCommand` instance will be created
+A new `DeleteSpecialisationCommand` instance will be created.

 **Step 3**: The created `DeleteSpecialisationCommand` instance is returned to `LogicManager` and its `execute` method is called.
 `DeleteSpecialisationCommand#execute(Model)` then calls `Model#getFilteredDoctorList()` and retrieve the doctor with the given `Index`.